 Mr. Shenoy received a B. Tech.with honors in electrical engineering from Indian Institute of Technology, an M.S. in electrical engineering and an M.B.A. from the University of Connecticut Schools of Engineering and Business Administration, respectively.

-Under Mark’s leadership and with an ambitious five-point transformation plan, the company addressed the challenges associated with building a new company.
-This transformation complete, he is now leading a company poised for growth.
+Under Mark’s leadership and with an ambitious five-point transformation plan as its blueprint, the company navigated financial uncertainties and addressed the challenges associated with building a new company from the old—challenges that included adopting policies more appropriate for a smaller company and creating a distinctive corporate culture, rooted in entrepreneurship.
+This transformation—this re-invention—complete, the CEO is now leading a company poised for future profitable growth.

-Born in Hartford, Connecticut, Vergnano received his BS degree in chemical engineering from the University of Connecticut and an MBA degree from Virginia Commonwealth University.
+Born in Hartford, Connecticut, Vergnano received his Bachelor of Science degree in chemical engineering from the University of Connecticut and master's degree in business administration from Virginia Commonwealth University.
 He is a member of the University of Connecticut School of Engineering Academy of Distinguished Engineers and Hall of Fame.